 § PC computers with astronomical software and Broadband Internet access.

-§ Ceiling-mounted projector.
+§ Ceiling-mounted projector for presentations.

 The Observatory is open to the public on certain Thursday evenings, as shown on our events page.
 A donation (eg adults £2, children £1) to assist with running costs is welcomed.
 The Astronomy Section also welcomes group visits, by prior arrangement.
 See our introduction page for details.
 For directions to the Observatory click here (pdf file).
 For a risk assessment and guidance for visitors click here (pdf file).

 Some of our results can be seen on The Gallery pages.